xybu/cs590-map/ideas/metis.md

 Some heuristics we could inherit:

-1. If a PM has unused CPU share, increase its capacity or vhost CPU share (by what?
+1. If a PM has unused CPU share, increase its capacity and/or vhost CPU share (by what?
 Provided that it will reduce min cut?).
-Basically to use the under-utilized portion.
+Reserve, say 50%, of unused share, and allocate the other 50% to both capacity and vhost.
+They divide the share proportional to current CPU usage.

-2. If a PM is over-utilized, decrease its capacity or vhost CPU share.
-Similar to 1.
+2. If a PM is over-utilized, decrease its capacity and/or vhost CPU share.
+Check what's the culprit and then decide.

 ## Load Imbalance Vector